KxSystems/docs/docs/cloud/aws/migration.md

 ![Metadata latency](img/media/image13.png)

-This appears to be sustained for multiple q processes, and on the whole is below the multiple μSecs range.
-Kdb+ sustains good metrics.
+This appears to be sustained for multiple q processes, and on the whole is below the multiple μSecs range. kdb+ sustains good metrics.

 ### AWS instance local SSD/NVMe